hardisj/erinsaudiocorner/content/english/loudspeakers/Kef_R3.md

 <br>
 <br>

 The [Kef R3](https://us.kef.com/r3.html) is 3-way compact bookshelf speaker.
 It features a 6.5-inch midwoofer and a 5-inch concentric "Uni-Q" midrange/tweeter.
-The R3 features a rear port and currently comes in three colors (gloss black, gloss white, and Walnut) and come with a removable grille (note: all testing in this review was done without grille).
+The R3 features a rear port and currently comes in three colors: gloss black, gloss white, and Walnut.
+The R3 comes with a removable grille as well.

 Price per pair is approximately $2000 USD.